kingofshreedeep/hr-assist-llm/docs/architecture.md

 # Architecture

-Priyam AI is designed as a small multi-service application with clear separation between API and UI.
+sans AI is designed as a small multi-service application with clear separation between API and UI.

 - FastAPI serves the backend API and a convenience route (`/ui`) to host the standalone front-end HTML.
 - Streamlit provides an embedded UI wrapper for alternative usage and demos.